 How To Make a Cold Brew Latte

 Let's make your cold brew latte.
-This concoction is delicious—like a thicker salted caramel version—but still healthier.
+This concoction tastes like a thicker, salted-caramel coffee, but it's the healthier version.

-Step One (Picture 1 above) - Blend cashew milk, salt, dates, and peanut butter until you get a smooth, frothy milk mixture.
+Step One — Blend the cashew milk, salt, dates, and peanut butter until smooth and frothy.
 Set aside.

-Step Two (Picture 2 above) - Pour the cold brew concentrate into a tall glass over ice.
+Step Two — Pour the cold brew concentrate into a tall glass over ice.

-Step Three (Picture 3 above) - Fill the glass with the sweet milk mixture to the top.
+Step Three — Fill the glass with the sweet milk mixture to the top.

-Step Four (Picture 4 above) - Stir well to combine and enjoy your cup of cold coffee.
+Step Four — Stir well to combine and enjoy your cold brew latte.

 - Chill the milk: To maintain that perfect iced nature of a cold latte, chill the milk before adding it to the cold brew concentrate and ice.